maple-labs/fixed-term-loan/README.md

 9. Upgrade Loan logic using upgradeability patterns.

 ### Dependencies/Inheritance
-The `MapleLoan` contract is deployed using the `MapleProxyFactory`, which can be found in the modules or on GitHub [here](https://github.com/maple-labs/maple-proxy-factory).
+The `MapleLoan` contract is deployed using the `MapleProxyFactory` (v1.0.0), which can be found in the modules or on GitHub [here](https://github.com/maple-labs/maple-proxy-factory).

 `MapleProxyFactory` inherits from the generic `ProxyFactory` contract which can be found [here](https://github.com/maple-labs/proxy-factory).